-Based on Budget announcements on 11 March 2020.
+Tax facts based on Budget announcements on 3 March 2021.

-For more information on tax rates, please click on the links below or download the tax facts PDF.
+For more information on tax rates and other tax facts, please click on the links below or download the tax facts PDF.

 - Income tax rates